openstack-archive/fuel-docs/plugindocs/fuel-plugin-sdk-guide/create-environment/plugin-repo.rst

 * An account in Launchpad.
 * A list of members to whom you want to grant the core reviewer status in your plugin project.
-* A list of members to whom you want to grant the the release developer status.
+* A list of members to whom you want to grant the release developer status.

 **To request an OpenStack repository:**